benjaminy/TenaciousCalf/README.md

   easier to write parallel software without going insane in the pit of data races, deadlocks and atomicity violations.

-Of course persistent data structures have always had other cool tricks up their sleeve:
+Of course persistent structures have always had other cool tricks up their sleeve:

-* They generally have better asymptotics than their transient cousins for fancy operations like concatenation and slicing
 * They simplify the implementation of undo functionality
 * They simplify the implementation of backtracking algorithms and "what-if" analysis
+* They generally have better asymptotics than their transient cousins for fancy operations like concatenation and slicing
 * &hellip;

-If you're not familiar with persistent data structures, Rich Hickey has some great broad introduction presentations up on youtube and infoq.
+If you're not familiar with persistent data structures, Rich Hickey has some great introduction presentations up on youtube and infoq.

 Researchers have done amazing work discovering persistent data structures that match (or come close to) their transient cousins in